 Understanding how you’ll be billed is one of the most important parts of any home remodel.
 The financial structures for a construction manager and a general contractor are quite different, and this distinction directly impacts your budget, your risk, and where any potential savings end up.
 Let’s look at how each professional handles the money side of things so you can see which approach feels right for your project.

-How a Construction Manager’s Fees Work
+Understanding a Construction Manager’s Fee Structure

 A construction manager typically works for a fixed fee or a percentage of the total project cost.
 Think of them as a salaried member of your team who is hired early on, sometimes before the design is even finalized.
 This model is built on transparency; all bids from subcontractors and material costs are open for you to see.
 Because their fee is set, the CM has no financial incentive to cut corners.
 In fact, their goal is to find you the best value.
 Any savings they secure—whether through smart negotiations or efficient planning—go directly back into your pocket.

-How a General Contractor Prices a Job
+How a General Contractor Prices Your Project

 A general contractor usually provides a fixed-price bid for the entire project after the architectural plans are complete.
 This lump-sum price covers all labor, materials, and the GC’s profit.
 While this gives you a firm number upfront, it can create a potential conflict of interest.
 Any money the GC saves by coming in under budget is typically absorbed as additional profit for their company.
 This means their financial goal is to maximize the difference between their costs and the price you agreed to, which isn’t always aligned with your goal of getting the best possible outcome for your investment.
 Our design and build services integrate these processes for greater transparency.

-Who Controls the Budget
+Who Really Controls the Budget?

 With a construction manager, you maintain a high degree of control over the budget.
 Their early involvement during the design phase helps prevent costly changes down the line.
 They manage the bidding process for every part of the job, allowing you to see competitive prices and make informed decisions.
 Since you keep any savings, you have a clear view of where every dollar is going.
 A general contractor, on the other hand, assumes more of the financial risk.
 If costs run higher than expected, it cuts into their profit.
 But the flip side is that you have less visibility into the actual costs and lose out on potential savings, which can be significant in a large-scale home renovation.